|ADMH 5001: Mental Health and Addiction Foundations|

 Upon successful completion of the program, a graduate will:

-Analyze and apply current knowledge and services in the addictions and mental health fields using a bio-psycho-social-spiritual framework.
+Analyze and apply current, evidence-based practices in the addictions and mental health.

-Provide and evaluate holistic, client-centred, gender-based, and culturally relevant assessments and interventions to individuals, groups and families within social and cultural contexts across the lifespan.
+Implement interdisciplinary and inclusive practices when working with individuals, groups and families within social and cultural contexts across the lifespan.

-Integrate skills and knowledge from a range of frameworks and contexts in addictions, mental health and concurrent disorders to provide non-biased services to women and those from diverse and varied populations.
+Integrate skills and knowledge from a range of frameworks and contexts in addictions, mental health and concurrent disorders.

-Using social justice principles, access, utilize and effectively advocate for culturally sensitive community supports and services for individuals, families and the community.
+Using social justice principles, access, utilize and effectively advocate for culturally-informed, equitable and inclusive community supports and services for individuals and their community.

-Actively participate in and contribute to, relevant networks, groups and organizations promoting development, improvement and advancement in the fields of addictions and mental health.
+Develop awareness and knowledge of relevant networks, groups and organizations promoting improvement in the fields of addictions and mental health.

-Work collaboratively within interprofessional teams providing ethical, effective, timely, and coordinated holistic services.
+Work collaboratively within interprofessional teams providing ethical, effective, timely, coordinated and efficient holistic services.

-Demonstrate self-awareness and professionalism through the use of ethical and responsible behaviour in all aspects of work.
+Demonstrate self-awareness and professionalism through the use of ethical and responsible practice in all aspects of work.

-You will have an opportunity to provide evidence-informed, clinic-based and educational services to diverse individuals and groups experiencing addictions and mental health related concerns.
+You will have an opportunity to provide evidence-informed, client-centred services to diverse individuals and groups experiencing addiction and/or mental health related concerns.
 The field experience, which is typically unpaid, is arranged with the assistance of a field advisor.

 Build your expertise in assessment and counselling with a variety of practical skills such as: Understanding the range of approaches to the treatment of addictions and mental health, learn how to complete assessments and treatment plans for clients demonstrating a range of issues, learn how to engage families and communities to help individuals succeed, and develop best practices to effectively treat individuals within different treatment modalities.